sniper0412/Bitrise-Blog-Next-React-/README.md

 You can generate a sitemap running `npm run sitemap`.

 If you'd like to use a custom path, use `npm run sitemap -- /your/custom/path/sitemap.xml`.

+## Algolia

+The site uses Algolia instant search, to reindex the posts run `npm run algolia`

+*Note:* Make sure you have the proper `ALGOLIA_*` environment variables set.